TimmieBimmie/Bless-Next-Step/README.md

 ### Media

-- use r2 Blob Storage from Cloudflare so media gets cached --> ask for subdomain "media.bless-basel.ch"
+- use r2 Blob Storage from Cloudflare so media gets cached --> ask for subdomain "media.blessbasel.ch" if not possible "next-step.ch"

 <br>